Thom52/apollo-11-mission/README.md

 - **Accessibility**: With a score of 100 on accessibility, The webpage excels in accessibility.
 This indicates strong adherence to accessibility standards with minimal accessibility issues detected.

 - **Best Practices**: The website follows best practices with a score of 96.
-A console log error being the main concern.
+A console log error with regard to the introduction video being the main concern.

 - **SEO**: SEO performance is strong, with a score of 100.
 The website has well-optimized meta tags and structured data markup.